Back to Silas S. Brown's home page

 Unclarity in WhatsApp's new TermsOn 7th January 2021, WhatsApp Messenger asked me to agree to send data to Facebook.
 I did not.

 (WhatsApp had previously asked for agreement in 2016, but at that time there had been an option for existing users to opt out.
 No such opt-out was available with the 2021 change.)

-Although it is disputed that Cambridge Analytica really did swing two major elections in the Anglo-American world power by clever use of Facebook data, it's nevertheless clear that Facebook may be dangerously competent at mining personal data.
+Although it is disputed that Cambridge Analytica really did swing two major elections in the Anglo-American world power by clever use of Facebook data in 2016, it's nevertheless clear that Facebook may be dangerously competent at mining personal data.
 In fact I would sooner agree to having my data looked after by an oppressive regime than by Facebook, because Facebook's data analysis skills seem stronger than that of major governments.